Stobart Air Mentored programme

 - Medical exam for EASA Class 1 Medical

 - Online CUT-E assessment €55 and AFTA assessment fee: €300.

 - Our student liaison officer is available to assist students sourcing accommodation prior to commencing a course.

 1) Psychometric and Aptitude Testing which can be completed at home online.

 2)Simulator assessment and interview which are held on Mondays, Wednesdays and Fridays in our academy.
 Preparation is key.

 The CUT-E Test

-You will be emailed a link and you complete this section of the assessment at home.
-This is a computerised pilot screening system which assesses work related behaviour, situational behaviour, inductive logical thinking, reaction speed, spatial orientation, multi-tasking capability and complex control.
+When you contact one of our training advisors you will be emailed a link to complete this section of the assessment at home.
+This is a computerised pilot screening system which assesses work related behaviour, situational behaviour, deductive-logical thinking, inductive-logical thinking, spatial orientation, reaction speed, monitoring ability, multi-tasking capabilities and complex control.